Frequently Asked Questions for Schools

 Q. What size are the kits and what do they contain?

-A. Little Angler Kits include a fishing rod, tackle tray, some tackle (including hooks and lead sinkers) and a kids guide to fishing.
-The kits are 6 ft long when assembled, and approximately 3 foot long in their carry-bag.
+A. Little Angler Kits include a fishing rod, tackle tray, some tackle and a kids guide to fishing.
+The kits are approximately 3 feet long in their carry bag.

 Q. How should schools take reasonable steps to prevent misuse or harm?

 A. Please note that the tackle tray does include fishing hooks and lead sinkers.
-Please note that fishing equipment is not for human consumption.
-If swallowed, hooks can cause serious harm and lead sinkers can be toxic.
-Young children and those with some disabilities including pica disorder are especially vulnerable.
 The tackle tray will be wrapped in cardboard and placed inside a pocket, inside the kit bag, which will be cable tied to discourage students from opening their kits until they are under the supervision of a parent or carer.
 School staff should tell students not to open the kits until they are safely at home with a parent or carer.

 Each school is requested to run a parent opt out process, providing parents and carers with the option to choose to opt out of receiving a kit.
 Alternatively, a parent may request that an adult pick their child’s kit up from the school.